Congratulations to Parsons student Ruchika Kabra’s show at the Stylepointe Fashion Show

 School of Fashion wishes her the very best and congratulations!

-Related Posts by admin.
+Related Posts by School of Fashion.